salahudeanIT1025/The-World/Lab7/readme.md

 ii.
 The objest would be the name of the shark which is sammy because it represent an entity and the basic building block.
 The class would be shark because its the blue print of an object.
 The Abstraction would be swim(self) because its the behavior of a real world entity.
 The Encapsulation would be a specific type of shark because it said, mechanism of binding the data together and hiding them from outside world.
 The Inheritance would be the definition of a shark because it said, mechanism of making new classes from existing one.
+# Conclution
+This lab wasnt to hard to comprehend and was pretty easily done. i did have problems trying to create a JPEG for the first part of the lab though learned about Unified Modeling Language.
+UML was completly new to me so it was good fun doing it.